rselbach/logtool/README.md

 Notes
 - Import is incremental: it records byte offsets + inodes in `import_state` to avoid re-reading lines across runs and handle truncation/rotation (active file only initially).
 - Backfill imports: use the `-backfill-*` flags to ingest rotated and gzipped logs once.
 Duplicates are ignored using a unique index on `raw_line`.
-- Access format assumed: Combined Log Format plus `"$http_x_forwarded_for"` as a final quoted field.
+- Access format defaults to Caddy’s structured JSON logs (see `logs/caddy-access.log` for an example).
+Use `-format nginx` if your files emit the Combined Log Format with a trailing `"$http_x_forwarded_for"` field.
-  Example: `IP - - [time] "METHOD PATH PROTO" status bytes "referer" "ua" "xff"`
-- Error format assumed: `YYYY/MM/DD HH:MM:SS [level] pid#tid: message`.
+- Error format defaults to Caddy’s structured logs; switch to `-format nginx` to parse traditional `YYYY/MM/DD HH:MM:SS [level] pid#tid: message` lines.

 Future work
 - Backfill rotated logs (optionally `.1` / dated / gz files).